quentinsf/qhue/README.md

 Qhue (pronounced 'Q') is an exceedingly thin Python wrapper for the Philips Hue API.

 I wrote it because some of the other (excellent) frameworks out there weren't quite keeping up with developments in the API.
 Because Qhue encodes almost none of the underlying models - it's really just a way of constructing URLs and HTTP calls - it should inherit any new features automatically.
+The aim of Qhue is not to create another Python API for the Hue system, so much as to turn the existing API *into* Python, with minimal interference.

 ## Understanding Qhue